 Kompot Recipe- European Special

-Kompot is a traditional Eastern European drink made by simmering fresh or dried fruits with sugar and water.
-It’s a light, refreshing beverage that can be served hot or cold, making it perfect for any season.
+Kompot is a traditional Eastern European beverage made by simmering fresh or dried fruits with sugar and water.
+It’s a light, refreshing drink that can be served hot or cold, making it perfect for any season.
 Often enjoyed in countries like Russia, Poland, Ukraine, and Bulgaria, Kompot is a staple at family meals and celebrations alike.
-It’s naturally sweet, rich in fruity flavors, and incredibly easy to make with whatever fruits you have on hand.
-Let’s dive into this colorful, wholesome drink
+Naturally sweet and rich in fruity flavors, it’s incredibly easy to make with whatever fruits you have on hand.

 • Prep Time10 min